LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 In addition to the configurations you are now familiar with setting, we will need to define the request body.
 For this task, select the *Body* tab that is next to *Headers*.

 The body of the request must be in a raw JSON format.
+In the *Body* tab, open the the dropdown to select your data format.
+Select *raw* from the menu.
 Once this format is selected, enter the following JSON body:

 .. sourcecode:: bash
    :linenos: